ev-yang/Eventeny-Community-Page/README.md

 # Eventeny-Community-Page

-Community page for the Eventeny website
+Community page for the Eventeny website.

 ## Setup
 * Clone the repository onto your local machine.